iandexter/iandexter.github.com/resume/cv-iandexter.md

 ### Platform technical solutions engineer -- February 2020 to present
 #### [Databricks](https://databricks.com/), Amsterdam, The Netherlands

 Provides technical guidance and advice to customers in their Databricks journey.
-Databricks helps data teams solve the world's toughest problems by providing a unified data analytics platform for massive scale data engineering and collaborative data science.
+Databricks, the data and AI company, helps data teams solve the world's toughest problems.
+Thousands of organizations -- including Comcast, Nationwide and H&amp;M -- rely on the Databricks platform to accelerate data-driven innovation.

  * Troubleshoots, and resolves complex customer issues related to the Databricks platform.
  * Delivers proactive suggestions, and best-practice guidance for improving performance and efficiency in customer environments.